Posttraumatic sleep disturbance

 • Underdiagnosis remains a major barrier to effective control and diagnosis is usually established by parasite identification, although PCR and other gene tests are being developed.

-• The causative agent usually belongs to 1 of 3 species of the Trypanosoma genus and is transmitted to humans through a vector, the tsetse fly.
+• The causative agent usually belongs to one of three species of the Trypanosoma genus and is transmitted to humans through a vector, the tsetse fly.

 • Vector control remains an effective yet not often utilized method of prevention.